 The CUNY Mapping Service at CUR engages with foundations, government agencies, businesses, nonprofits, and other CUNY researchers to use spatial information and analysis techniques to develop and execute applied research projects.
 The project is directed by Steven Romalewski, who joined the Center for Urban Research in January 2006.
-Our team includes David Burgoon, Christy Spielman, and graduate students.
+Our team includes Will Field, Valerie Bauer, and other graduate students over the years.

 We specialize in the development of online applications that provide intuitive access to powerful data sets, displayed visually through interactive maps and in other formats.
 Recent examples include:

 Maps supporting a fair and accurate Census 2020 count.
 CUR is working with a coalition of civil rights groups, philanthropic foundations, and others to map "hard to count" communities in advance of the 2020 Census.
 The maps will help organizations to highlight the importance of having Congress fully fund the Census Bureau leading up to the 2020 Census, and to help "Get out the Count" campaigns prior to Census Day in April 2020.